Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Verification of the nonlinear model

 For case (iii), IF coupling (and eddy) dynamics is added via the ROHM model while hysteresis effects are still disabled (same parameters as in Table~\ref{tab_ROHM_param} but with $\mu_0\bar\kappa_k = 0$~T and $\mu_0\bar\chi_k \gg 1$~T, $\forall k$).
 This further decreases the differential inductance with an additional time constant of approximately $0.2$~s, which is related to the time constants $\tau_{\text{c,}k}$ of Table~\ref{tab_ROHM_param}.

 Finally, case (iv) includes all the internal strand dynamics by enabling all components of the ROHM, ROHF, and current sharing models.
 The effect of filament hysteresis in the strands decreases the differential inductance even further.
 This adds a very long time constant that is due to the induced current in the strands that flow predominantly in the superconductor.
-The agreement between the reference and homogenized models is very satisfying for both cases (iii) and (iv).
+The agreement between the reference and homogenized models is very satisfying in all cases, with a maximum relative difference smaller than $0.2\%$ for case (iv).